jaciaraV/data-visualization-training/README.md

 ## Purpose

 These notebooks were created as practice materials for learning how to use Matplotlib and Seaborn for data visualization in Python.
-There is nothing special or unique — they are just training exercises.

 ## Files